10 Downing Street: Great kitchen

 The great kitchen located in the basement was another part of the renovations begun in 1783, probably also under the direction of Robert Taylor.
 Seldom seen by anyone other than staff, the space is two storeys high with a huge arched window and vaulted ceiling.
 Traditionally, it has always had a chopping block work table in the centre that is 14 ft long, 3 ft wide and 5 in thick.

 Smaller Dining or Breakfast Room

 Above Taylor's vaulted kitchen, between the Pillared Room and the State Dining room, Soane created a Smaller Dining Room (sometimes called the Breakfast Room) that still exists.
 To build it, Soane removed the chimney from the kitchen to put a door in the room.
 He then moved the chimney to the east side, running a Y-shaped split flue inside the walls up either side of one of the windows above.
 The room therefore has a unique architectural feature: over the fireplace there is a window instead of the usual chimney breast.

 With its flat unadorned ceiling, simple mouldings and deep window seats, the Small Dining Room is intimate and comfortable.
 Usually furnished with a mahogany table seating only eight, Prime Ministers have often used this room when dining with family or when entertaining special guests on more personal state occasions.
-(See the Small Dining or Breakfast Room c1927.
-The double doors behind the table lead to the State Dining Room.)